Infographic Available – Click to skip directly to Montana First Time Homebuyer Infographic

 How Much Money Does a First-Time Home Buyer Need To Put Down?

 Although many people preach that you need to have 20% of your purchase price, plus closing fees to buy a home, that simply isn’t the truth.
 Depending on the borrowing program you use, a first-time home buyer only has to put somewhere between 0%-5% (plus closing fees) down on their home.
 If you are putting less than 20% down, you will have to pay mortgage insurance in the form of PMI or MIP, depending on your program.

 However, that should not deter you from purchasing a home.
 For conventional loans, once you reach 20% equity, you no longer have to pay for mortgage insurance.
 USDA loans have a very reasonable mortgage insurance rate that is also offset by a lower interest rate.
-FHA also has a lower interest rate when compared to conventional, again offsetting the mortgage insurance payment.
+Montana FHA loans also has a lower interest rate when compared to conventional, again offsetting the mortgage insurance payment.
 You can always refinance into a conventional loan in the future (when there is a net tangible benefit) to remove mortgage insurance.
 VA loans never carry mortgage insurance.

 Should I Put All My Savings Toward a Down Payment?

 Generally speaking, it’s probably not a great idea to put all of your savings toward your down payment and closing costs, if possible.
 That’s because you are probably going to want to have some sort of financial cushion after the deal closes.
 After all, there are quite a few expenses that you may run into after closing on your house.

 For instance, there’s a good chance your home isn’t going to be perfect for you and your family when you close on the house.
 This means you should have some money available to pay for any necessary repairs or improvements prior to moving in.
 You might also want a cushion to pay for any moving expenses you may incur, or to cover any potential emergencies that may arise!